Congratulations to the 2014 Rutgers Cooperative Extension

-Organic Land Care is
+Organic Land Care Program Graduates!

 The question of what "organic" actually means can lead to a lot of confusion.
 Organic land care is not simply about the type of fertilizer or pesticide used on a home landscape.
 Rather, organic land care is a holistic approach to landscaping that restores and enhances biological cycles involving soil microorganisms, plants, and animals.